- Planting Tips for our Customers in the Deep South

 Planting at this time is almost as good as planting in the fall.
 Roots have plenty of time to dig in and establish before the tops of the plants start demanding water and nutrients.
 Colder areas of the country may have to wait until March, or later, to start planting.
-Be sure to read the Plant Owners Manual we send with your new plants for specific planting instructions.

 Sometimes you might not be ready to plant when you receive your order.
 Or maybe weather conditions or your ground are temporarily not appropriate for planting.
 Hold your bare root plants, in the bag they came in, in a cool location that stays above freezing (35-40°F) up to two weeks, or heal them (bury) outside in a pile of loose soil or shavings in a shady location if you will need to hold them longer.